Breeding Notes & Help

 Small Nail clippers for keeping the pups claws trim at about 5 days old onwards

-Caustic pencil (for stemming blood on clipped claws!)
+Styptic pencil for stemming blood on clipped claws!, (men use when shaving).

 Puppy Milk Formula